glurp/DDS-Checklist/README.md

    ​

-2. In your App, enable all properties of your listeners, and print a log on each callback of each listener :
+3. In your App, enable all properties of your listeners, and print a log on each callback of each listener :

    (see java part)

-3. **Run your app and Admin-console**, same host AND distant host.... :
+4. Run your app and Admin-console, same host AND distant host.... :

-4. Your process must be present in Admin-console : <host> ==> process : <pid>, if not, error in domain participant / QOS of domain, ip route, firewall...
+5. Your process must be present in Admin-console : <host> ==> process : <pid>, if not, error in domain participant / QOS of domain, ip route, firewall...

-5. on DDS Logical View, the domain should not be empty, only error should be "reader-only" or "writer-only".
+6. on DDS Logical View, the domain should not be empty, only error should be "reader-only" or "writer-only".
 If domain is empty, there are issue with the UDP dataPort (discoveryPort ok, but not dataPort)

-6. if error,
+7. if error,
    1. check topic : name, type name, IDL on each side
    2. check partition list (in Admin console, select publisher or subscriber, see partition list filter at DDS Qos view on subscriber, see real partition name on publisher side )
    3. check all QOS, between writer(s) and reader(s) : if there are errors, Admin-Consol will show error (Health and Match-Analyses  pad)